MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-governance-discovery.md

 ---
-title: Govern discovered apps
+title: Classic portal -  Govern discovered apps
-description: This article describes the procedure for governing your discovered apps by blocking their usage in your organization. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article describes the procedure for governing your discovered apps by blocking their usage in your organization. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---

-# Govern discovered apps
+# Classic portal: Govern discovered apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]